-Drivers in Virginia should be aware of new laws that will take effect on July 1, 2020.
-The recently passed legislation bans the use of handheld cell phones while driving, and changes criteria for driver’s license suspensions for certain non-driving related offenses.
+Drivers in Virginia should be aware of 7 new driving laws that will take effect on July 1, 2020.
+The legislation bans the use of handheld cell phones while driving, and changes criteria for driver’s license suspensions for certain non-driving related offenses.

 For expert legal guidance in Virginia Beach and Hampton Roads, you can count on the skilled car accident lawyers of Rutter Mills.
 For over 50 years, Virginia families have depended on our knowledgeable legal team for compassionate advocacy and results-focused representation.